Click one of the following headings for additional details:

 she provided spiritual care to a diverse population on the Medical Intensive

 Care Unit and General Medicine floor.
-Prior to her residency in St. Louis, Amy
+Prior to her CPE residency in St. Louis, Amy

-served for three years in parish ministry.
+served a congregation in Clayton, MO for three years as the Minister to Youth, Children and Families..
 Additionally, Amy has worked in

 prison ministry, campus ministry, and has extensive work with adult with mental

-field education program and coordinates community education programs for the
+field education program, coordinates community education programs for the

-department as well as serving on the Bio-Medical Ethics Committee at UMCP.
+department and serves on the Bio-Medical Ethics Committee at UMCP.

 Rabbi Robert Freedman -- UMCP